njuro/jard/README.md

  3. I wanted to try and learn new concepts, technologies, approaches and try to create and maintain my very own project bigger than regular TicTacToe / FizzBuzz app.
 This is actually the biggest motivation factor of them all and the only one I am sure is true, because it already gave me much.

 ### What technologies is jard built with?
-The backend is written in Java 11, with Spring Boot 2.x framework (powered by Spring 5.x), using PostgreSQL as relational database (tests use in-memory H2 database) and Hibernate as ORM.
-Files uploaded by users are stored in Amazon S3 bucket.
-Authentication is handled with JWT cookies (using jjwt library).
+The backend is written in `Java 11`, with `Spring Boot 2.x` framework (powered by `Spring 5.x`), using `PostgreSQL` as relational database (tests use in-memory `H2` database) and `Hibernate` as ORM.
+Files uploaded by users are stored in `Amazon S3` bucket.
+Authentication is handled with JWT cookies (using `jjwt` library).
 Backend exposes REST API with protected endpoints.
 Several other libraries are used for different functionality, as described in *pom.xml* file.

-Travis CI is enabled for the project and master branch is regulary deployed to Heroku.
+`Travis CI` is enabled for the project and master branch is regulary deployed to `Heroku`.
 For frontend technologies see [jard-client](https://github.com/njuro/jard-client).

 ## Features